contactandyc/another-c-library/website/ebook/8-allocator-implementation/index.md

 title: "8.
 The Global Allocator Implementation"
 ---

 Implementing the allocator is rather involved and uses much of what you've learned in the prior chapters.
-However, it should help you to understand how to code or to improve it should you desire to.
+However, it should help you to understand how to code or to improve it should you desire.

 - Doubly linked lists to track allocations.
 - An object (which gets declared in the global space) to maintain and monitor the doubly linked list.